Bio724D/Bio724D_2025_2026/class_notes/unix_cheatsheet_03.md

   - `cat file.txt | tr [:lower:] [:upper:]`: convert all lower-case letters to uppder-case

   The `-d` option tells `tr` to delete the specified character or set
-  - `echo ATGCAA | tr -d A`: delete all "A" characters
+  - `cat file.txt | tr -d A`: delete all "A" characters
-  - `echo file.txt | tr -d `: delete all "A" characters
+  - `cat file.txt | tr -d [:digit:]`: delete all numerals

+  The `-s` option tells `tr` to squeeze repeats of the specified character
+  - `cat file.txt | tr -s " "`: compresses multiple spaces into a single space

 New commands